 - a.
-The Somerville Food and Nutrition Services Department, pending grant or in-kind funding, will provide nutritious snacks for after-school programs on school sites, using the after-school snack guidelines established under the National School Lunch Program. - b.
+Any snack provided by the Somerville Food and Nutrition Services Department will meet the guidelines outlined in this policy. - b.
 Any snack served by community-based after school programs that receive school department funding will meet the guidelines outlined in this policy. - c.
 Parents/guardians will be strongly encouraged to provide nutritious snacks for their children in an after-school program. - d.
 Health and wellness professional development will be provided to afterschool staff annually. - e.
 Candy and other foods that do not meet District nutrition guidelines will not be used as an incentive or reward during in-school or out-of-school-time programming.